 In Figure 2, each dimension of the information systems architecture sub-capability is described in detail.

 Figure 2.
 The dimensions of the information systems architecture sub-capability.

 In our context, ‘data’ stands for formal deliverables/artifacts of the data management sub-capability.
 The key deliverables of this sub-capability are related to the rules and roles that ensure the operation of the data management function.

-It is worth mentioning that for management, not all information systems architecture artifacts (specified by Togaf 9.2) are required.
-The key deliverables should include the repository of reports, dashboards, reports’ flows.
+It is worth mentioning that not all information systems architecture artifacts (specified by Togaf 9.2) are required for management.
+The key deliverables should include the repository of reports, dashboards, and reports’ flows.
 Reports and dashboards locate at the end of the data chain.
 They represent only one type of data/information usage.
-The analysis and optimization of the usage of data/information are important for data chain design.
+The analysis and optimization of the use of data/information are important for data chain design.